1. I am obsessed with hand washing.

 We have to burrow one.

-Components
+Components include:

 Lamp with a 5 wick tray

-Bundle of Wicks
+Bundle of wicks

 Coconut oil

-Matchbox and a Candle
+Matchbox and a candle

 We have to purchase oil, wicks and the ornamental flowers.

-I was involved in lighting the lamp only once in 15 years.
-May be after the tsunami tragedy.
-I did not fancy gettin coconut oil on my finger tips.
+I did not fancy getting coconut oil on my finger tips.
 I have stopped using coconut oil on my head hair.
-My mother used to annoint me, on daily basis as a kid with traditional fragrance added to the oil.
-I had a big bush of hair then.
+My mother used to anoint me, on daily basis as a kid with traditional fragrance added to the oil.

-Coconut oil is antibacterial, antiviral and antifungal and is the best oil on this Planet.
 As at present, I believe in natural head hair oil of mine.
-It is drying up with age.
+However, it is drying up with age.

-2. Next time wasting involves greeting the invitees.
 One has to have a list in hand and make a tick as one greets each invitee with the invitee raising his or her hand.

 I banned my name to be included in that list.

 I sit on the last raw to see how things progress without disturbing the progress of the meeting.
-I did not like the meeting to drag on.

-Lately, I introduced time limit for each speaker and saved time for type of Round Table Conference in the middle.
+Lately, I introduced time limit for each speaker and saved time for type of "Round Table Conference" in the middle.

 3. The third is the Thanking Ceremony.

 I have no problem with this.
 Since the main meeting is over one can thank till cows come home and everybody who is nobody is leaving the place in rapid succession.
-Some time there is nobody left except the organizers.
+Some time, there is nobody left except the organizers.

-My major concern is to clean up the place on the same evening so the auditorium is ready for another session.
+My major concern is to clean up the place on the same evening so that the auditorium is ready for another session.

 I banned using it for Meditation Sessions.